php/php-langspec/spec/11-statements.md

 continues until a catch-block is found that can handle the current exception.

-The matching is done by considering the class specified by *qualified-name* and comparing it to the type of the exception.
-If the exception is an [instance of](10-expressions.md#instanceof-operator) this class then the clause matches.
+The matching is done by considering the classes specified by *qualified-name* in *catch-name-list* and comparing it to the type of the exception.
+If the exception is an [instance of](10-expressions.md#instanceof-operator) one of the specified classes then the clause matches.

 If a matching catch-block is located, the Engine prepares to transfer control to the first statement of that catch-block.
 However, before